Regression-type analysis for block maxima on block maxima: Application to stock markets

 \subsection{Data, preprocessing, and applied rational for the analysis}

-We now apply the proposed method to the two of the world's biggest stock markets---the NASDAQ and NYSE (New York Stock Exchange).
-According to the Statistics Portal of the World Federation of Exchanges (\url{https://statistics.world-exchanges.org}), the total equity market capitalization of the NASDAQ and NYSE are respectively 16 and 22 trillion US\$, as of 2020 / Oct, thus illustrating well the scale of these players in the worldwide stock-exchange industry.
-The data were gathered from Yahoo Finance (\url{finance.yahoo.com}), and consists of daily closing prices of the NASDAQ and NYSE composite indices over the period from February 5, 1971 to November 23, 2020.
+We now apply the proposed method to two of the world's biggest stock markets---the NASDAQ (National Association of Securities Dealers Automated Quotations) and NYSE (New York Stock Exchange).
+According to the Statistics Portal of the World Federation of Exchanges (\url{https://statistics.world-exchanges.org}), the total equity market capitalization of NASDAQ and NYSE are respectively 20.99 and 24.67 trillion US\$, as of 2021 / Apr, thus illustrating well the scale of these players in the worldwide stock-exchange industry.
+The data were gathered from Yahoo Finance (\url{https://finance.yahoo.com}), and consist of daily closing prices of the NASDAQ and NYSE composite indices over the period from February 5, 1971 to June 9, 2021.